Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 does not implement retransmission timer and inactivity timer.

-The fragmentation sender (the SCHC gateway) implements an inactivity timer with default duration of 12 hours.
+The fragmentation sender (the SCHC gateway) implements an inactivity timer with a default duration of 12 hours.
 Once a fragmentation session is started, if the SCHC gateway has not received any ACK or Receiver-Abort message 12 hours after the last message from the device was received, the SCHC gateway MAY flush the fragmentation context.
 For devices with very low transmission rates